 On February 25, 2016, the FASB issued ASU 2016-02, Leases.
 This ASU establishes a new lease accounting model that, for many companies, eliminates the concept of operating leases and requires entities to record lease assets and lease liabilities on the balance sheet for certain types of leases.
+Under this ASU, an entity is required to recognize right-of-use assets and lease liabilities on its balance sheet and disclose key information about leasing arrangements.
+Lessees and lessors are required to disclose qualitative and quantitative information about leasing arrangements to enable financial statement users to assess the amount, timing and uncertainty of cash flows arising from leases.
 The ASU will be effective for annual periods beginning after December 15, 2018, and interim periods therein.
 Early adoption will be permitted for all entities.
-The Company is currently evaluating the impact of this ASU on its consolidated financial statements.
+The provisions of the ASU are to be applied using a modified retrospective approach.
+The Company has not yet adopted this ASU and is currently evaluating the impact of this ASU on its consolidated financial statements.
+Upon adoption of this ASU, the Company expects its San Diego land lease, among other operating leases, to be recorded as a right-of-use asset with a corresponding lease liability.

 In November 2015, the FASB issued ASU 2015-17, Balance Sheet Classification of Deferred Taxes.
 This ASU simplifies the accounting for deferred taxes by requiring an entity to classify all deferred taxes as noncurrent assets or noncurrent liabilities.
 No other changes were made to the current guidance on deferred taxes.
 The ASU is effective for annual periods beginning after December 15, 2016 with early adoption permitted and may be applied as a change in accounting principle either retrospectively or prospectively.
-The Company expects to adopt this ASU prospectively in the first quarter of 2016.
-The adoption of this ASU is not expected to have an impact on the Company's consolidated results of operations, stockholders' equity or cash flows.
+The Company elected to early adopt this ASU retrospectively as of March 31, 2016.
+As a result of adopting this ASU, the Company reclassified \$2,975 of current deferred tax assets, net, in the accompanying consolidated balance sheet as of December 31, 2015, to noncurrent deferred tax assets, net, and noncurrent deferred tax liabilities, net, in the amounts of \$503 and \$2,472, respectively.
+The adoption of this ASU did not impact the Company's consolidated results of operations, stockholders' equity or cash flows.